KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Actions-Article.md

 ### ...create a custom action handler

-You can create a custom ``KeyboardActionHandler`` to customize how certain actions are handled, and to handle actions that don't have a default behavior, like ``KeyboardAction/image``, ``KeyboardAction/command``, etc.
+You can create a custom ``KeyboardActionHandler`` to customize how certain actions are handled, and to handle actions that don't have a standard or default behavior, like ``KeyboardAction/image``, ``KeyboardAction/command``, etc.

 You can implement the ``KeyboardActionHandler`` protocol from scratch, or inherit and customize ``KeyboardAction/StandardActionHandler``: